readium/annotations/README.md

 * MAY contain an HTML FragmentSelector,
 * MAY contain a ProgressionSelector.

 Warning: there is an open discussion about the selector to be used as _lingua franca_ for EPUB.
-TextQuoteSelectors are problematic when the content is protected by a DRM with character copy restrictions, but EPUB CFI are problematic for other reasons.
+TextQuoteSelectors are problematic when the content is protected by a DRM with character copy restrictions, but EPUB CFI are problematic for other reasons (complexity, lack of clarity of the specification, lack of support by reading systems and interoperability issues come first).
+We are studying TextFragments, but they seem problematic also.

 A PDF annotation: